jjradler/jjradler.github.io/about.md

 ---

 ## A (Very Abbreviated) Biography
 J. grew up in various apartments in the North and Northwest suburbs of Chicago, Illinois.
 Despite being highly mobile, it was a home full of books, music, films, and art supplies.
-Taking to the arts, literature, and science all at once with gusto at a very young age, he wanted to be everything from a physician to an astronaut; a painter to a professional guitarist; a quiet literary mind and a rockstar.<!--more Get to know me better!-->
+Taking to the arts, literature, and science all at once with gusto at a very young age, he wanted to be everything from a physician to an astronaut; a painter to a professional guitarist; a quiet literary mind and a rockstar.

 Strangely enough, after self-studying foreign languages as well as various techniques with many different artistic media in high school, he fell in love with chemistry and physics thanks to an excellent team of teachers at Buffalo Grove High School in Buffalo Grove, Illinois.
 Mr. Ken Indeck taught him that he had a knack for geometry and made it enjoyable, priming J.'s mind for later endeavors.
 Mr. Al Kane taught him that he -- yes, the weird art kid -- could do physics, and that he wasn't just teaching the coffee pot at the back of the room.
 Then, Mr. Jim Behymer taught him how truly enjoyable mastering matter could be in AP Chemistry.
 Everyone else thought he was going to go to art school...